sk2111/tech-docs/tech-docs/docs/books/buildingMicroservices/part1Foundation/whatAreMicroservices.md

 3. The boundaries of the ownership is not clear and this leads to contention
 4. Its doesn't mean that you will face this problem in monolith and also it doesn't mean you wont face this problem in microservices.
-5. Microservices architecture gives more boundaries around which ownership can be defined and thus reducing the contention.
+5. Microservices architecture gives more better boundaries around which ownership can be defined and thus reducing the contention.

 ## Advantages of Monoliths